-The five year Roth rule refers to a five year period that restricts tax-free distributions on the earnings/gains in a Roth IRA and distributions of converted funds in a Roth IRA.
-If a Roth IRA achieves gains in addition the contribution amount(s), distributions of those gains before the five year waiting period will be taxable.
-Similarly, funds that are converted from a “pre-tax” retirement plan to a Roth IRA must wait five years in order to be distributed tax-free.
-The five year period begins when an IRA holder opens a Roth IRA and begins making contributions OR when a new Roth Conversion is performed.
-In either event, the actual effective date of the five year Roth rule is always backdated to January 1 of the tax year the event takes place.
+The five year Roth rule refers to a five-year period that restricts tax-free distributions on the earnings/gains in a Roth IRA and distributions of converted funds in a Roth IRA.
+If a Roth IRA achieves gains in addition to the contribution amount(s), distributions of those gains before the five-year waiting period AND before the account holder turns 59.5 years of age will be taxable and potentially subject to additional penalties.
+Similarly, funds that are converted from a “pre-tax” retirement plan to a Roth IRA must wait five years to be distributed tax-free.
+The five-year period begins when an IRA holder opens a Roth IRA and begins making contributions OR when a new Roth conversion is performed.
+In either event, the actual effective date of the five-year Roth rule is always backdated to January 1 of the tax year the event takes place.
 This can be important because if you time things right, your wait time can actually be reduced by more than 20%.
 Let’s take a look at some math below to get a clearer understanding.

-Results: Since John is now over the age of 59.5 and/ira-info/distributions/roth-ira his five year rule has expired (Jan 1, 2006 – Jan 1, 2011), the entire distribution is qualified for a tax-free distribution and isn’t included as taxable-income.
-In the example above, John made a profit of $2,000 over a period of almost four years but because his first contribution in the Roth IRA was dated back to January 1, 2006, his wait for tax-free distributions was considerably shorter than 5 years.
+Results: Since John is now over the age of 59.5 and his five-year rule has expired (Jan 1, 2006 – Jan 1, 2011), the entire distribution is qualified for a tax-free distribution and isn’t included as taxable income.
+In the example above, John made a profit of $2,000 over a period of almost four years but because his first contribution in the Roth IRA was dated back to January 1, 2006, his wait for tax-free distributions was considerably shorter than five years.

 **Note that he was over the required age of 59.5 for tax-free distributions as well.

-Now let’s look at the same example if John takes his distribution after only 3 years of participating in a Roth IRA:
+Now let’s look at the same example if John takes his distribution after only three years of participating in a Roth IRA:

-John, at 57 years of age, makes a maximum contribution of $6000 to his Roth IRA on April 15, 2007 for the tax year of 2006.
+John, at 57 years of age, makes a maximum contribution of $6000 to his Roth IRA on April 15, 2007, for the tax year of 2006.
 On January 1st, 2009, John decided to withdraw $8000 from his Roth IRA.
-Of the $8,000 that John withdraws, $6,000 is principle contribution and $2,000 is earnings.
-Even though John is now over the age of 59.5, his distribution on the earnings is being taken out of the account before the five year rule expires. $2,000 of his distribution must be claimed as taxable income on his tax return.
+Of the $8,000 that John withdraws, $6,000 is principal contribution, and $2,000 is earnings.
+Even though John is now over the age of 59.5, his distribution on the earnings is being taken out of the account before the five-year rule expires. $2,000 of his distribution must be claimed as taxable income on his tax return.